 What Can You Expect?

 Electric radiators, in contrast to traditional radiators, do not have water contained within them.
 It's a good thing too, because water and electricity don't actually get along very well!
 Electric radiators, on the other hand, are made up of two separate parts.
 The first is a heating element, which is a sort of electrical resistor that may be immersed in a liquid and converts the thermal energy of an electrical current into thermal energy of the liquid it is immersed in.
 The second component might take the form of oil or, more frequently, a chemical known as glycol.
 The electrical resistor draws electricity from your home's electrical system and converts each and every jot of that power into heat.
 This heat is transferred through the glycol or oil and distributed evenly across the surface of the radiator, which enables it to be distributed evenly throughout the room.
+For additional heating resources see Electric Heating Expert.

 The Straight Dope on Glycol